How to Get Pregnant Naturally with PCOS

 Inflammation is caused when the immune system gets triggered by foreign invaders or toxic chemicals.
 Some of these toxic chemicals come from the body’s own metabolic processes (i.e. “waste products”) but others are caused by lifestyle factors.
 Here’s how you can lower your own inflammatory load:

 1. Take Melatonin: It made it to this list too!
 Melatonin is just that powerful.
-If you look back up at point #3 above, you can see that melatonin reduces inflammation in PCOS sufferers in addition to increasing likelihood of ovulation. [source]
+If you look back up at point #3 above, you can see that melatonin reduces inflammation in PCOS sufferers in addition to increasing likelihood of ovulation.

 2. Eat an Antioxidant-Rich Diet: The more colorful the food, the better!
 That doesn’t mean that white foods aren’t allowed, it just means that you can amp up your antioxidant load without needing to rely on more supplements.
+My favorite ways to get antioxidants every day is by eating organic beets, blueberries, arugula and raw walnuts.
+Better yet, I combine all of these into a salad, topped generously with extra virgin olive oil and balsamic vinegar.

-3. Consider Curcumin and Vitex: Similar to melatonin, curcumin and vitex reduce inflammation and improve ovulatory outcomes. [source] I usually have my patients take all three when they are TTC.
+3. Consider Curcumin and Vitex: Similar to melatonin, curcumin and vitex reduce inflammation and improve ovulatory outcomes.
+I usually have my patients take all three when they are TTC.

 Work on Your Egg Quality